ceball/git-dat/README.md

 ```

 To learn about data files which are different from any particular version of git-dat.json, use ``--against treeish``.
 For instance, if ``git dat status`` shows you ``*`` for some files, but you don't know if that's
-because you have done a ``git pull`` or because you have made local modifications to those files, you can pass ``--against HEAD~1`` to see which files differ from git-dat.json at HEAD~1.
+because you have done a ``git pull`` (causing git-dat.json to be updated with external changes) or because you have made local modifications to those files, you can pass ``--against HEAD~1`` to see which files differ from git-dat.json at HEAD~1.
 Any files that do not differ from e.g. HEAD~1
 (or any other committed version you choose to check) can safely be deleted.

 ### Pull data files